jecGrimm/IdiomHeads/README.md

 This directory contains the code for the library TransformerLens (Nanda et al. 2022).
 The experiments are based on this library.

 ### visualizations
 This directory contains additional visualizations.
+The attention pattern visualizations can be created with the notebook `visualize_pattern.ipynb`.
+The contribution pattern can be created with the LM Transparency Tool.

 ### ablation.py
 This script contains the class Ablation for the ablation study.